The Mega Backdoor Roth is a strategy that could allow you to make an additional $36,000 in Roth IRA contributions every year!

 The limit on the amount of pre-tax contributions you can make in 2017 is $18,000.

 If your employer matches some of your contribution or puts any money into the account for you, these contributions are also pre-tax but do not affect the $18,000 annual personal limit.

 Pre-tax contributions to a 401(k) are tax-free going in and they grow tax free but you have to pay tax on the money when you withdraw it (at ordinary income tax rates).

 If you have a Roth 401(k) instead, the contributions you make are considered Roth contributions.

 Roth contributions are made with after-tax money (i.e. you paid tax on the money before putting it into the Roth) but the contributions are allowed to grow tax free and all principal and earnings can be withdrawn tax free when you reach standard retirement age.

-With Notice 2014-54, the IRS has stated that when transferring money from you 401(k) into your IRAs, you can easily divert the pre-tax portion of your 401(k) and all the investment growth to your Traditional IRA and the after-tax portion to your Roth IRA, without paying any tax.
+The IRS has stated that when transferring money from you 401(k) into your IRAs, you are able to divert the pre-tax portion of your 401(k) and all the investment growth to your Traditional IRA and the after-tax portion to your Roth IRA, without paying any tax.

 This is a big deal for people who can make in-service distributions (i.e. 401(k)-to-IRA transfers while still employed) or those of us who plan to leave our full-time employer soon because this will allow us to dramatically boost our Roth IRA contributions!

-Assume that you read my article on front-loading and on January 1st, 2015 you decide to max out your pre-tax 401(k) contributions, you convince your employer to contribute $6,000 immediately, and you max out your after-tax contributions as well (far fetched, I know, but it will make the example easier to understand).
+Assume that you read my article on front-loading and on January 1st, 2017 you decide to max out your pre-tax 401(k) contributions, you convince your employer to contribute $6,000 immediately, and you max out your after-tax contributions as well.

 Here’s what your 401(k) would look like on January 1st: